 Antigua and Barbuda has the reputation of being one of the most popular tourist attractions in the world.
 It is a well-liked vacation spot for people from all over the world.
-Citizens of Haiti who are planning to travel to Antigua and Barbuda must first apply for a visa.
+Citizens of Haiti who are planning to travel to Antigua and Barbuda must first apply for an e-visa.

-You can find more information about the application below in the FAQ section we've compiled for you.
+You can find more information about the application in the FAQ we've compiled for you.

 Frequently Asked Questions (FAQs)

 What Are the Different Types of Visas I Qualify For?

 Haitian citizens are able to apply for the tourist visa.

 Do I Need a Visa as an In-Transit Traveler?

 No. However, if you do not leave within 24 hours of arriving, you will be required to apply for a visa.

 Do My Children Need Visas?

 Yes.
 They will need individual visas separate from yours.